nttgin/BGPalerter/docs/prefixes.md

 The prefix list is a file containing a series of blocks like the one below, one for each prefix to monitor.

+>Tip: Only the attributes description, asn, and ignoreMorespecifics are mandatory.

 ```
 165.254.255.0/24:
   description: Rome peering
   asn: 2914
   ignoreMorespecifics: false
   ignore: false,
+  group: aUserGroup
   excludeMonitors:
     - withdrawal-detection
   path: